PyramidDevelopers/hr.infopro/README.md

 ## Things left to do

-* Navbar +  Footer on
+* Navbar +  Footer on  #DONE
-  * remove home
   * Making employers not bold
-  * Home
+  * Home #Done
-  * Job Seekers
+  * Job Seekers #Done
-  * About us
+  * About us #Done
-  * Contact us
+  * Contact us #Done
-  * OPos.html
+  * OPos.html - Logo not showing
-  * Alignment of footer in mobile view
+  * Alignment of footer in mobile view #Done
-* Responsive Design for OPPos.html
+* Responsive Design for OPPos.html #Done
-* Fixing landing page in contact us
+* Fixing landing page in contact us #Done
+* Take off the text in landing page of employers
+* onclick of employers, it should go to page2
+* No overlap in text
+* Scrolling to be fixed
-* Restyling Job Seeker Tips - Done, link to be fixed in index.js
+* Restyling Job Seeker Tips #Done
-* Fixing images in all the pages
+* Fixing images in all the pages #Done
-* Cleanup the Repo
+* Cleanup the Repo #Done